EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-check consistency in cCycle vector: c_allocation; cFlow
+Checks consistency in the cCycle vector, including c_allocation and cFlow.

 **Parameters**
 - None